romanpunia/aspromise/README.md

 And final feature is naming customization, modifying preprocessor definitions in __promise.hpp__ you could achieve desired naming conventions.
 By default C style is used (snake-case).

-In this example promise execution chain is multithreaded. __Execute()__ is called in thread A, then __co_await__ is called, thread A is now out of execution, some random thread B settles the promise and then thread B continues execution of script context.
+## How it executes
+This example has two implementations for promise resolution (controlled by __ExecutionPolicy__ global variable in **examples/promises.cpp**):
+* Settlement thread executes next:
+    1. Thread A has started the execution
+    2. Promise await is called
+    3. Thread A sleeps or does something unrelated
+    4. Thread B settles the promise
+    5. Thread B continues the execution
+* Node.js event loop executes next:
+    1. Thread A has started the execution
+    2. Promise await is called
+    3. Thread A sleeps or does something unrelated
+    4. Thread B settles the promise
+    5. Thread B pushes a callback into a callback queue
+    5. Thread A awakes or reaches it's event loop
+    6. Thread A pops latest callback from a callback queue
+    7. Thread A continues the execution

 ## Core built-in dependencies
 * [AngelScript](https://sourceforge.net/projects/angelscript/)